 Most of the folks who are in that élite group had to claw their way to that state through years of hard emotional work.

 They had to consciously choose to own their story, shed their programming and pro-actively engage in writing the rest of their life story on their own terms.

 As much as we try to compartmentalize our lives and keep personal and business separate, it is impossible because who we are shows up in how we work.

-It is a daily practice, a choice, and a state of belief that I invest time and effort in consistently.
+It is a daily practice, a choice, and a state of belief that I consistently invest time and effort into.